Syed-A-Naqvi/Syed-A-Naqvi.github.io/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and unlicensed.
+No permission is granted to use, copy, modify, merge, publish, distribute, sublicense, or sell any part of this repository or its contents, for private or public use, under any circumstances.

+For inquiries, contact the repository owner..